Compare Quotes for A New Conservatory Roof

 Price range

-This style combines elements of a lean-to conservatory (the long part of the p) and a Victorian or Edwardian conservatory (the rounded end).
-Although it’s slightly more expensive than other designs, a p-shaped conservatory can provide a much larger additional space to your property.
+This style combines elements of a lean-to conservatory (the long part of the P) and a Victorian or Edwardian conservatory (the rounded end).
+Although slightly more expensive than other designs, a P-shaped conservatory can provide a much larger space for your property.

 You can see how much p-shaped conservatories cost in the table below.
 These figures are based on a conservatory size of 3 metres x 3 metres.